aclark4life/resume-2020/README.rst

     - Maintain website for PRA to serve residents of Parkwood community in Bethesda, MD.
     - Attend committee and resident meetings to participate in discussions about community issues.
-    - Vote in quorum to affect decisions related to PRA actions.
+    - Vote in quorum to affect PRA decisions and actions.

 |